-Meet Our DirectorsNew Day is so excited to have such a talented staff of directors.
+Meet Our DirectorsNew Day is so excited to have such a talented staff of directors for Summer 2014.

 Lea is a 27 year old Memphian.
 She grew up performing in children’s theatre, and has carried her passion into adulthood.
 Lea brings a different outlook on ‘standard’ theatre practice, making for a more personal and kid-friendly experience.
 Lea directed one of the first New Day productions, Alice in Wonderland, in 2005 before moving to the Windy City.
 Having returned to the Bluff City in late 2011, she directed Tales of a Fourth Grade Nothing in winter 2012.
 She is currently directing James and the Giant Peach and enjoying every minute!
 Lea specializes in directing straight plays (non-musicals).
 She is a licensed massage therapist, the bookkeeper of her family’s industrial sales company, and one of the newest members of the New Day Board of Directors.

 Ashley Bugg Brown is currently a theatre teacher at Lausanne Collegiate School, where she has been for the past ten years.
 A children's theatre kid herself, Ashley began working in theatre at the age of eleven at Ewing Children's Theatre.
 Ashley has a B.F.A in theatre performance for the University of Memphis and is one thesis away from a M.T.S from Southern Oregon University.
 She has performed directed and taught at Playhouse on the Square, Theatre Memphis, Circuit Playhouse, Harrell Performing Arts Theatre, and Germantown Community Theatre.